-Why did God give us the 10 commandments?
+Why Did God Give the 10 Commandments?

-God gave us the 10 Commandments (Exodus 20:1–17).
+Consider the 10 Commandments (Exodus 20:1–17).
 What would society be like without these principles?
 Aren’t you glad that God has commanded that no one is allowed to murder you?
 Of course, people don’t always obey God’s law.
 And that always causes problems.
-In fact, every problem our society faces can be traced back to disobedience to God’s law.
+In fact, every problem that our society faces can be traced back to disobedience to God’s law.

-Bu not one soul can ever keep one of those Ten Commandments in human power alone, but all of them may be kept through the enabling strength of Jesus.
-Having conquered the devil, showing that in the flesh the law can be obeyed, Christ now offers to come into our hearts and share the victory with us.
+No soul can ever keep one of those 10 Commandments in human power alone, but all of them may be kept through the enabling strength of Jesus.
+Having conquered the devil, showing that in the flesh the law can be obeyed, Christ now offers to come into our hearts and share His victory with us.
 Only by His strength and indwelling power can the requirements of the law be fulfilled by anyone.

 In His service,